-Learning under lockdown: Jordan's students adapt to coronavirus pandemic
+Learning under lockdown: How Jordan's students are adapting to the coronavirus pandemic

 On 15 March, Jordan closed all education centres in the country, leaving over four million pupils no option but to study from home.

 As the school term continues as normal, students across the country are adapting to a new learning methodology.

 To keep students engaged, the Jordanian government, together with technological start-up companies, have developed the platform 'Darsak'.

 The platform hosts three different websites, namely Idrak, Jo Academy and Abwab.
 Everyday three to four new lessons are uploaded to the platform between 6am and 4pm, but they are accessible at any time.

 "I have adapted quickly because I belong to a new generation familiar with using technology," Maha Zghoul, a tenth-grade student at a public school in Amman, told The New Arab.